jorgenmiller/blog-hugo/content/blog/Information.md

 **commits**
 - git add -A
-- git commit -m "wrote some new shitty posts"
+- git commit -m "wrote some new posts"
 - git push